Services that we provide

 At least once a year a planning meeting is held to discuss progress and identify desired goals for the coming year.
 Individuals may invite family and friends to participate in this meeting.

 Throughout the year other team meetings may be held to address additional needs or changes that may arise.
-Meetings may be requested by Tri-Development Center staff, the service coordinator, and/or the individual/family.
+Meetings may be requested by Tri-Development Center staff, the program participant’s case manager, and/or the individual/family.
 With the individual’s consent, family/friends may participate in these meetings.

 We will also communicate with individuals, families, and advocates through a variety of ways including phone calls, mail, email, notes sent home with individuals or drivers, conversations with staff, and communication through the service coordinator.
 For this reason it is very important that you keep your address and phone number current.
 You may also use these methods to communicate with us.